mkopylec/charon-spring-boot-starter/README.md

 ### Retrying
 By default there are maximum 3 tries to make a forward request.
 The next try is triggered when a non-HTTP error occurs.
-This means that the 4xx and 5xx responses from destination hosts will not trigger the next try.
+This means that the 4xx and 5xx responses from destination hosts will not trigger a next try.
 To change the maximum number of attempts set an appropriate configuration property:

 ```yaml